 Black Friday and Cyber Monday are the star holidays of the season, but they’re not the ONLY holidays.
 Here are lesser known holidays for your business to celebrate this year.

-Spooky season is right around the corner: Pumpkin spice is back on the menu, Home Depot’s 9-foot skeleton is back on the shelves, and Spirit Halloweens are popping up around the country, the air is abuzz with eerie excitement.
+Spooky season is upon us once again!
+With pumpkin spice lattes back on the menu, Home Depot’s 12-foot skeleton gracing the shelves, and Spirit Halloween’s popping up around the country, the air is abuzz with eerie excitement.

-While it can be tempting to dedicate all your attention to planning for Black Friday and Cyber Monday, there’s no reason you can’t launch a Halloween campaign to capitalize on shoppers’ love for the holiday.
-Here are five frightful Halloween campaigns to draw some blood... er... inspiration from.
+While it can be tempting to dedicate all of your attention to planning for Black Friday and Cyber Monday, don’t overlook the golden opportunity that Halloween presents to captivate shoppers’ affection for this haunting holiday.
+Here are five frightfully creative Halloween campaigns to draw some blood... er... inspiration from.

 Ready to get started with your own festive campaign in Q4 (whether spooky or merry)?
 Check out our holiday marketing and advertising guides below!